Self-Supervised Visual Learning by Variable Playback Speeds Prediction of a Video: Experimental Results and Discussion

 \subsection{Action Recognition}

-The action recognition is assessed by determining the average classification accuracy over three splits of UCF-101 and HMDB-51.
-In Table~\ref{table:08}, we compare the proposed method with the latest self-supervised learning methods such as VCOP \cite{DXu2019} and VCP \cite{DLou2020} for both UCF-101 and HMDB-51.
+In this section, we shows the effectiveness of our method in action recognition.
+We conduct experiments on UCF-101 and HMDB-51 and results are measured over three split of each dataset.
+In Table~\ref{table:08}, we compare the proposed method with the latest self-supervised learning methods such as VCOP \cite{DXu2019} and VCP~\cite{DLou2020} for both UCF-101 and HMDB-51.
 To validate the generality of the proposed method, we evaluate three backbone networks: C3D, R3D, and R(2+1)D in these experiments.
-Compared with random initialization (e.g., training from scratch) for 3D CNN, all self-supervised learning methods including ours exhibit superior performance.
-However, our method always outperforms the two other methods such as VCOP and VCP regardless of the 3D CNN models.
+Compared with random initialization (e.g., training from scratch) for 3D ConvNets, all self-supervision methods including ours exhibit superior performance.
+However, our method always outperforms the two other methods such as VCOP and VCP regardless of the 3D ConvNet models.

-Finally, the results are compared with those of existing self-supervised methods in Table~\ref{table:09}.
-The methods based on 3D CNNs outperformed several 2D CNNs after fine-tuning, thereby indicating the capability of 3D CNNs for analyzing videos.
-We also show the best accuracies obtained by 3D CNN models that have been fine-tuned.
-Specifically, our method outperforms the state-of-the-art methods such as VCOP \cite{DXu2019} at UCF-101 (72.4\%) and Mas\cite{JWang2019} (32.6\%) at HMDB-51 by 2.4\% and 4.2\%, respectively.